California Privacy Rights Act (CPRA), quick summary

 In addition, the CPRA cancels the grace period of 30 days that businesses have after being notified of an alleged breach or violation, and raises the maximum on fines for violations.

-In another first for California, the CPRA introduces three additional requirements for business that are closely modelled after the EU’s GDPR regime:
+In another first for California, the CPRA introduces three additional requirements for business that are closely modeled after the EU’s GDPR regime:

 Under the CPRA-amended data privacy regime in California, a website or business can only collect, use and share Californians’ personal information if it’s in accordance with what is reasonably necessary and proportionate to the collection purpose (data minimization).

-In other words, you’re not allowed to collect or share more data than what is strictly necessary for your stated purpose of collection.
+In other words, you’re not allowed to collect, share or sell more data than what is strictly necessary for your stated purpose of collection.

-Likewise, a website or a business is not allowed to collect, use or share Californians’ PI for a new purpose without first stating so, just like you’re not allowed to collect or share data without any stated purpose at all (purpose limitation).
+Likewise, a website or a business is not allowed to collect, use, share or sell Californians’ PI for a new purpose without first stating so, just like you’re not allowed to collect or share data without any stated purpose at all (purpose limitation).